Waffleer/Tournament-Discord-Bot/README.md

 		- where all of the code directories will be based off of

 	/logsFull.txt

 		- full logs of api

 	    - Will have a extra line above text, will be fixed in code

 	/main.py

 		- where discord bot code will go

 	/api.py

 		- where api code will go

 	/test.py

 		- were api will be developed for ease of testing

 		- final code will be copied and pasted to api.py for each release

 		- might have multiple test.py files for different releases

-run.bat/run.sh
+	/run.bat or run.sh

 		- run files for api, bat for windows and sh for linux

 		- this is for server and api testing

 	/servers/

 		- where all of the information for each server is stored

 	/servers/{name of server}/

 		- each server will have a folder

 	/servers/{name of server}/admin.txt

 		- lists what channels can run admin commands

 	/servers/{name of server}/secondary.txt

 		- lists what channels have secondary perms, tbd

 	/servers/{name of server}/logs.txt

 		- full logs of api

  	   	- Will have a extra line above text, will be fixed in code

 	/servers/{name of server}/matches/

 		- stores all of the matches information

 	/servers/{name of server}/matches/{match id number}

 		- stores all the data associated with the match

 	/servers/{name of server}/teams/

 		- stores all of the team folders

 	/servers/{name of server}/teams/{name of team}/

 		- stores all of the team folders

 	/servers/{name of server}/teams/{name of team}/players.txt

 		- has the names of all the players on the team

 	/servers/{name of server}/teams/{name of team}/matches.txt

 		- has the ids of all of the matches associated with the teams

 	/servers/{name of server}/players/

 		- stores all of the players information

 	/servers/{name of server}/players/{player name}.txt

 		- stores all of the information related to each player

 api commands - still in progress of creating

  	   - if a function is declared as "public" then it can be accessed via api

 	   - if a function is declared as "private" then it can be accessed via api

  	   - if a function is declared as "discord accessible" then it can be accessed via discord bot

 		- not implemented yet

 log commands

 		def logServer(serverName, logStr):

 		    - logs to server log file as well as system log file

  		    - private

 		def logSystem(logStr):

  		   - logs only to system log file

   		   - private

 information commands

 	def getServers():

  	   - gets list of servers

  	   - public

 	def getTeams(serverName):

 	    - gets list of teams on a server

  	    - public

 	def getPlayers(serverName):

 	    - gets list of players on a server

  	    - public

 	def getMatches(serverName):

   	  - gets list of matches on a server

           - public

 	def getServerPlayerInfo(serverName, playerName):

  	   - returns player information

   	   - returns a dict

 server commands

 	def genServer(user, serverName):

  	   - Generates a server and file structure

  	   - public

  	   - discord accessible

 	def addServerTeams(user, serverName, teamName):

  	    - adds team to a server

 	    - public

 	    - discord accessible

 	def addServerPlayer(user, serverName, playerName):

  	   - adds player to server with empty data structure

 	def editServerPlayerTeam(user, serverName, playerName, team):

  	   - edits player team

   	   - team name is not used to determine players on each team

 	def editServerPlayerRank(user, serverName, playerName, rank):

     - edits player rank

 	def editServerPlayerAge(user, serverName, playerName, age):

   	  - edits player age

 	def editServerPlayerComplete(user, serverName, playerName, team, rank, age):

   	  - edits player team, rank, age

 other commands

 	def genNum(num, list):

  	   - generates a random number "num" digits that isn't on the inputted list

 	def strToDict(string):

  	   - turns a string into a dict via json

   	   - string dict must have " not '